bluecrland/whitepaper/WHITEPAPER.md

 Current market still lacks of excellent NFT standards which support propcrafts to seamlessly traverse/trek through different applicaitons, games or virtual horizons, such as game items, characters/avatars, props and AI crafts.

-Propcraft project is trying to create and establish such NFT token standards and implement them on top of solana blockchain technology.
+Propcraft project is trying to create and establish such NFT token standards and implement them on top of blockchain technology.
 Propcraft token program whitepaper

 ## Mission